chiku524/ai-news-agent/blockchainvibe/TERMS_OF_SERVICE.md

 ### 10.2 Informal Resolution

-Before filing a formal claim, we encourage you to contact us at [support@blockchainvibe.com](mailto:support@blockchainvibe.com) to resolve disputes informally.
+Before filing a formal claim, we encourage you to contact us at [support@blockchainvibe.news](mailto:support@blockchainvibe.news) to resolve disputes informally.

 ### 10.3 Binding Arbitration